 Deborah Siddoway

-Author, Academic, PhD researcher, Dickens enthusiast, Northerner, divorced.
+Author, Doctor (the PhD kind), Dickens enthusiast, Northerner, divorced.

 A Haunting Novel of Spiritual Connections and Personal Redemption